sissaschool/xmlschema/doc/testing.rst

 **test_package.py**
     Tests regarding packaging and forgotten development code

 You can run all tests with the script *test_all.py*.
-If you have the *tox automation tool* installed you can run all tests with all supported Python's versions using the command ``tox``.
+From the project source base, if you have the *tox automation tool* installed, you can run all tests with all supported Python's versions using the command ``tox``.

 Test files